jeremy39c/peanut-butter-recipes-analysis/README.md

 DATA, QUESTION; EMBED PLOT RELATED TO MISSINGNESS EXPLORATION (distribution of one column when another is missing/not missing, empirical distribution of test statistic used in permutation tests + observed statistic)

+One column that can be evaluated in regards to its missingness is the description column, which contains the description of the recipe being reviewed.
+To identify whether the data is MCAR or MAR when conditioned on other columns of the dataset, one appropriate method would be performing permutation tests that consider whether there is a significant difference between the distribution of the data when the value in the description column is missing and not missing.

+In adhering to the above procedure, one permutation test was performed to determine the likely missingness of the description column conditioned on the minutes column.
+When using the absolute difference in means of minutes as the test statistic and a significance level of 0.05, the calculated p-value was equal to 0.433, meaning there is not evidence to reject the null hypothesis, that there is a difference in the distribution of minutes depending on the missingness of description, meaning description is most likely MCAR conditioned on minutes.

+Another permutation test performed examined the likely missingness of the description column conditioned on the rating column.
+Below are the distributions of rating when the description is missing and not
+missing:

+<iframe
+  src="assets/missing_rating_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/nonmissing_rating_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>